 The USNS Comet

-Modern auto transport
+Modern-day auto transport

-Air freight is sometimes also used a lot when it comes to transport cars over very long distances but it is quite expensive for most people.
+Airfreight, however, is quite expensive for most people.
 If you are wondering about auto transport costs, you can always call us or request a car shipping quote online.
 Railway transportation is still used to transport automobiles, but compared to other modes of transportation it is not very popular.

 Find answers to the most important auto transport question on our website and then call our team to discuss your car shipping needs.
 Thank you!